dbpedia/neural-rdf-verbalizer/README.md

 ## Credits :
-- My idea is an extension and a variation of the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](https://arxiv.org/pdf/1810.09995.pdf) , my input pipeline follows the same principle but is a different implementation as comapred to the [paper's authors](https://github.com/diegma/graph-2-text).
+- My idea is an extension and a variation of the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](https://arxiv.org/pdf/1810.09995.pdf) , my input pipeline follows the same principle but is a different implementation as comapred to the [paper's.](https://github.com/diegma/graph-2-text).

-- My implementation of Transformers is based on the official [Tensorflow's implementation](https://github.com/tensorflow/models/tree/master/official/transformer)
+- My implementation of Transformers is based on the official [Tensorflow's implementation.](https://github.com/tensorflow/models/tree/master/official/transformer)